 There are three different options to installing vinyl plank flooring; click-lock, glue-down, or loose lay.
 If you’re worried about the possibility of replacing planks due to excessive damage, consider loose lay or click lock vinyl flooring.
 Keep a spare box handy for instances like these, and you won’t have to replace your rental flooring for decades!
 If you’re worried about moisture, consider glue-down.
 You will glue this flooring directly to the subfloor and not have to worry about moisture seeping beneath!

 5. Vinyl is an Affordable Option

-Vinyl flooring can be as cheap as $0.75 per square foot, making this an affordable option for rental properties!
+Vinyl flooring price starts below a dollar per square foot, making this an affordable option for rental properties!

 1. Vinyl Can Be Loud

 There’s not a lot you can do as for underlayment or padding for noise dampening properties for standard vinyl flooring.
 There are some LVT underlayment options for vinyls 4mm or thicker.
 For sound reduction, we’d recommend going with a WPC or thicker vinyl that either has an underlayment attached or could use one.

 2. Vinyl is Not Very Thick